-In late summer of 1859, Seth Langton81 with Robert and John Thornley82 of Great Salt Lake City looked for a suitable location for homes and farms in Cache Valley.
-They determined to settle on the Summit Creek, where they arrived on October 10, 1859.83 The Logan group had ploughed for gardens but hadn't erected houses.
+In late summer of 1859, Seth Langton with Robert and John Thornley of Great Salt Lake City looked for a suitable location for homes and farms in Cache Valley.
+They determined to settle on the Summit Creek, where they arrived on October 10, 1859.
+The Logan group had ploughed for gardens but hadn't erected houses.
 The Langton party cut and hauled logs from the nearby cottonwood groves for houses and fences.
 They built one or two log cabins on the south bank of the creek.
 Afterwards, they departed to the Great Salt Lake Valley to fetch their families, including a bride for Robert.
 By the time they returned to Cache Valley in early December, new settlers had arrived at the Summit Creek site.

-84 winter.
-As there was not sufficient time before the winter set in, a number lived in dugouts until the next spring when more log houses were built........
+"The settlers went to work immediately to build their log houses, cut wild hay and make preparations for the winter.
+As there was not sufficient time before the winter set in, a number lived in dugouts until the next spring when more log houses were built.......
 Summit Creek was one of the chief camping places of the Indians on their annual tours in and out of the valley and, naturally they continued to make stops here although the settlement had been established.
-The settlers therefore had to exercise the greatest vigilance and tact, and even then they had considerable trouble with the Indians, A terrible fight occurred with the Indians on July 23rd, 1860, and this forced the settlers to build a fort at once for protection.
+The settlers therefore had to exercise the greatest vigilance and tact, and even then they had considerable trouble with the Indians, ....
+A terrible fight occurred with the Indians on July 23rd, 1860, and this forced the settlers to build a fort at once for protection.
 They occupied this fort for four years.
 After this engagement, the men went in companies to the canyons to get the logs to build their houses, and in the fields to plant and harvest their crops.
 For two or three years, it was unsafe for a person to be alone outside the fort."